KnowageLabs/Knowage-Documentation/functionalities-guide/key-performance-indicator/index.rst

 .. warning::
       **Do not mistake metadata category with the KPI category**

          The category defined in the metadata tab of the "Measure definition" functionally are not the same categories selected in the tab area of the "Roles management" functionality (see the figure above).
-The first serve to classify the metadata while the second serve the profiling issue.
+The first are used to classify the metadata while the second are needed for the profiling issue.

 As we told, a proper categorization exists for the aggregations of type temporal.
 In fact, when associating “temporal attribute” as metadata typology, the technical user must indicate the hierarchy level of the data: day, month or year.
 You can see an example in the following figure.
 Note that the field set as temporal type must contains numbers (therefore string types are not allowed).
 For example, if one wants to set a field as “month”, such a field must contain {01,02,03,...,12} that will be considered as {January, February, March,...,December}.